SB0519/WIndow-11-AME/Readme.md

     (You may see a bunch of apps popup in start buy they're not being installed.)
 5. Install StartAllBack
 6. Run the script again and choose option 2 Run Pre-Amelioration.
-7. If you don't want edge put edge.bat at root and the Pre-Amelioration will run it automatically (Powershell will popup once it closes you can close the extra command prompt window.)
+7. If you don't want edge put edge.bat at root and the Pre-Amelioration will run it automatically.
+   (Powershell will popup once it closes you can close the extra command prompt window.)
-8. Set the permissions as usual with the original script and reboot.
+9. Set the permissions as usual with the original script and reboot.
-9. Boot into Linux and run 11s.sh once done reboot and test what apps work.
+10. Boot into Linux and run 11s.sh once done reboot and test what apps work.